Home

 Built-In Functions and Data Selection

-To refine your data analysis, you can use functions, whether functions you create yourself or the Transact-SQL built-in functions.
-As always mentioned, the first candidates of functions you should try to use are the built-in functions, some of which we reviewed in Lesson 7.
+To refine your data analysis, you can use functions, whether functions you create yourself or Transact-SQL built-in functions.
+As always mentioned, the first candidates of functions you should use are the built-in functions.

 User-Defined Functions and Data Selection